Superquadrics

 In mathematics, the superquadrics or super-quadrics (also superquadratics) are a family of geometric shapes defined by formulas that resemble those of ellipsoids and other quadrics, except that the squaring operations are replaced by arbitrary powers.
 They can be seen as the three-dimensional relatives of the superellipses.
 The term may refer to the solid object or to its surface, depending on the context.
 The equations below specify the surface; the solid is specified by replacing the equality signs by less-than-or-equal signs.

 The superquadrics include many shapes that resemble cubes, octahedra, cylinders, lozenges and spindles, with rounded or sharp corners.
 Because of their flexibility and relative simplicity, they are popular geometric modeling tools, especially in computer graphics.
 It becomes an important geometric primitive widely used in computer vision, robotics, and physical simulation.

 Some authors, such as Alan Barr, define "superquadrics" as including both the superellipsoids and the supertoroids.
-In modern computer vision literatures, superquadrics and superellipsoids are used interchangeably, since superellipsoids are the most representative and widely utilized shape among all the superquadrics.
+In modern computer vision literature, superquadrics and superellipsoids are used interchangeably, since superellipsoids are the most representative and widely utilized shape among all the superquadrics.
 Comprehensive coverage of geometrical properties of superquadrics and methods of their recovery from range images and point clouds are covered in several computer vision literatures.